kossmanf/bachelorThesis/generate test training and evaluation data/processing output files/README.md

 ### Overview
 This script divides proofs from the 'completedProofs' folder into 'trainingProofs' and 'testProofs' directories based on a specified percentage.
-The 'test' proofs are used as analysis data.
+The 'test' proofs are used as evaluation data.

 ### Requirements
 - Python 3.x